-Currently, Mark is working on a second novel, 17 Weddings, to be released in the spring of 2018.
+Currently, Mark is working on a second novel, 17 Weddings, to be released in 2018.
 He invests much of his time raising two homeschooled teenagers, while taking on a handful of book design and consultation projects for other self-published authors.
 Mark’s current passions include: songwriting, public speaking (as a member of the Coastmasters Toastmasters club), volunteering at Christenson Village, and taking part in the working board for the Coast Car Co-op.

 Sheila Cameron - owner